Police forces of the states and union territories of India

 In India, the police forces of the states and union territories are responsible for law enforcement in the states and union territories.
 Police and Public Order are State subjects under the Seventh Schedule to the Constitution of India.

+The following sections list the State Police forces and Union Territory Police forces in India, along with their specialised units, presented in tabular form.

 History

 The Police Act of 1861 established the principles of organization for police forces in India and, with minor modifications, continues in effect.
 Although state police forces are separate and may differ in quality of equipment and resources, their patterns of organization and operation are similar.